pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ### HOT VS COLD

-COLD (i.e http obserable)
-Some observables will not produce any value if they are not listened to or observed via the subscribe function.
+COLD (i.e http obserable) ==> when your observable creates the producer Some observables will not produce any value if they are not listened to or observed via the subscribe function.
 They are called cold.
+Well another definition: An Observable is cold when data is produced inside the Observable.

-HOT (event click)
-Conversely, some are described as hot when values are produced even if the flow has no subscription.
+HOT (event click) ==> when your observable closes over the producer Conversely, some are described as hot when values are produced even if the flow has no subscription.
 This is the case when you create a feed to listen to the user's clicks.
 Values are produced even if one does not subscribe to this observable (it seems logical).
+Well another definition: Observable is hot when the data is produced outside the Observable.

 ### OBSERVABLE